BrianBeeler/Machine-Learning-Gladiator/README.md

 The invaluable skill of prototyping models quickly.
 In the real world, it's often difficult to know which model will perform best without simply trying them.

-Finally, this exercise helps you. master the workflor of model building.
+Finally, this exercise helps you. master the workflow of model building.
 For example, you'll get to practice:

 - Important data
 - Cleaning data